Skip to Content

 On our final day in Loch Lomond with kids, we wanted to experience a little more of the West Highland Way so we hiked along the shore of Loch Lomond north of Balmaha and stopped to play on the beach.

-image of two kids walking along west highland way overlooking Loch Lomond in Scotland
+two kids walking along west highland way overlooking Loch Lomond in Scotland.

-Get even more details on our time in Loch Lomond and the Trossachs National Park with kids in this post.
+Get even more details on the best things to do in Loch Lomond with kids in this post.

 Days 10-13 Fort William & Glencoe with Kids